dmvpracticetestus.com

 2 / 16

-On average, how long does it take your body to remove the alcohol contained in 5 ounces of wine?
+On average, how much time does your body need to process the alcohol in a 5-ounce glass of wine?

 3 / 16

-What should you do if a vehicle is approaching head-on in your lane?
+How should you react if a vehicle is coming toward you head-on in your lane?

 4 / 16